catalystcomputing/webmachine-ruby-example/README.md

 ## Running the Example

 1\.
 Install the gems.
-This will install them to their local directory; if you would like them installed to system ron't include the `--path=vendor/local` argument.
+This will install them to their local directory; if you would like them installed to system don't include the `--path=vendor/local` argument.

 ```sh
 $ bundle install --path=vendor/local